HokAI — Find the Right AI Tool

 AI Hallucinations Explained

-An AI hallucination is when a model generates confident, plausible-sounding information that is factually wrong.
+An AI hallucination is when a model generates confident, plausible-sounding information that's factually wrong.
 It might invent statistics, fabricate citations, or state false events as if they were true.
-The model is not lying — it has no intent.
-It is completing patterns based on training data, and sometimes those patterns are incorrect.
-For anyone using AI for customer-facing content, research, or decisions, hallucinations are a real business risk.
+The model isn't lying — it has no intent.
+It's completing patterns based on training data, and sometimes those patterns are incorrect.
+For anyone using AI for customer-facing content, research, or important decisions, hallucinations are a real risk.

 Why Hallucinations Happen

 Models predict the next token.
-They are trained to produce likely continuations, not to verify facts.
-They have no access to ground truth at inference time — only to their weights and your prompt.
+They're trained to produce likely continuations, not to verify facts.
+They have no access to ground truth at inference time — only their weights and your prompt.
 So they can:

-- Complete patterns — Generate text that sounds right but is not
+• Complete patterns — Generate text that sounds right but isn't

-- Confabulate — Mix real and invented details seamlessly
+• Confabulate — Mix real and invented details in a way that sounds coherent

-They do not "know" in the human sense.
+They don't "know" in the human sense.
 They approximate.
 That approximation can be wrong, and the model will often present it with high confidence.

 Types of Hallucinations